Top 10 essentials for self-sufficient camping

 - High R-value insulating mattress (minimum 3.0)

-- Sleeping bag suitable for the minimum temperature expected -10°C
+- Sleeping bag suitable for the minimum expected temperature of -10°C

 - Multi-purpose emergency blanket (signaling, insulation, water collection)

-Advanced technique: opt for the combination of an inflatable mattress and closed-cell foam.
-The foam provides basic insulation even in the event of a puncture, while the inflatable mattress adds comfort and additional insulation when things are going well.
+Advanced technique: opt for a combination of an inflatable mattress and a closed-cell foam mattress.
+The foam provides basic insulation even in the event of a puncture, while the inflatable layer adds comfort and extra insulation when everything is fine.

-Fatal mistake: Underestimating the importance of ground insulation.
-You lose 80% of your heat through the ground, not through your sleeping bag.
+Fatal mistake: underestimating the importance of floor insulation.
+You lose 80% of your body heat through the floor, not through your sleeping bag.

 The right tools multiply your capabilities: